silverstripe-droptables/silverstripe-installer/mysite/docs/en/ss-express-dev.md

 * Check out ssexpress branch: `git checkout ssexpress`
 * Load all modules in writeable mode: `phing update_modules` (they default to ssexpress branch as well)

-We currently work on ssexpress branch on all modules, so we can switch the version with phing easily.
+We currently work on `ssexpress` branch on all modules and the root repo, so we can switch the versions all across the board easily.

-## Packaging and releasing
+## New release

 We currently release the package as a tar.gz archive, while tagging all the related modules.

-### New release

 * Tag the release: `phing tag -Dtagname ssexpress-0.1.0 -DincludeBaseDir yes`, say yes to push the tags to origin
 * Create the archive: `phing archive -Dversion ssexpress-0.1.0 -Darchivedest releases -Darchivename ssexpress-0.1.0 -Darchivetype tar.gz`

-### Re-releasing
+## Re-releasing

 * Checkout the release tag: `phing checkout -Dtagname ssexpress-0.1.0 -DincludeBaseDir yes`
 * Create the archive `phing archive -Dversion ssexpress-0.1.0 -Darchivedest releases -Darchivename ssexpress-0.1.0 -Darchivetype tar.gz`